MockbaTheBorg/RunCPM/readme.md

 * All the other folks who are actively helping with finding/fixing bugs and issues on Github - thanks guys.<br>

 I dedicate it also to the memory of some awesome people who unfortunately are not among us anymore:<br>
-* *Gary Kildall* - For devising an operating system which definitely played a role on changing the world.<br>
+* *Mr. Gary Kildall* - For devising an operating system which definitely played a role on changing the world.<br>
-* *Jon Saxton* - For finding the very first RunCPM bug back in 2014.<br>
+* *Mr. Jon Saxton* - For finding the very first RunCPM bug back in 2014.<br>
 * *Dr. Richard Walters* - For writing the Z80 version of mumps, one of the most useful and fun languages I had the joy to use.<br>
-* *Tom L. Burnett* - For helping me with testing/debugging many different CP/M 2.2 applications on RunCPM.<br>
+* *Mr. Tom L. Burnett* - For helping me with testing/debugging many different CP/M 2.2 applications on RunCPM.<br>
 May the computers in heaven be all 8-bit.<br>

 <hr>